toolness/monitor-audio-sync-rs/README.md

-This is a program that syncs primary monitors with different audio devices, so that when a particular monitor becomes the primary monitor, its associated audio device becomes the primary audio device.
+This is a Windows program that syncs primary monitors with different audio devices, so that when a particular monitor becomes the primary monitor, its associated audio device becomes the primary audio device.